 All 27 EU National Parliaments (full EMPA) Required for full EMPA entry into force Years away

-As of April 17, 2026, all procedural requirements for May 1 provisional application have been met.
+All procedural requirements were completed in April 2026, and the trade terms took effect on 1 May.
 Paraguay — the final Mercosur country — ratified on March 17 and submitted its diplomatic note to the EU before the end-of-March deadline.
 The European Commission confirmed the May 1 start date on March 23, and Brazil’s government issued a joint statement on March 24 confirming its readiness.

 Businesses on both sides are preparing: the EU’s Access2Markets platform will publish detailed guidance for exporters on tariff schedules, rules of origin, and customs procedures.
 Brazilian agribusiness associations are already negotiating forward contracts for the first quota-period beef and poultry shipments.
 According to Gecić Law (March 2026), sectors to watch on Day 1 include automobiles, machinery, pharmaceuticals, wine and spirits, chocolate, olive oil, and critical raw materials.